qbradq/sharduo/README.md

 vendors, mounts, pack animals, and banking.

 ### Known Defects ###
-* Player mobile is not properly updated when mounting

 ### Required Features and Tasks ###
 * Line of sight checks